korpling/pepperModules-GenericXMLModules/README.md

 The following xml fragment

-    <a>This is</a><b> a sample text</a>
+    <a>This is</a><b> a sample text</b>

 is mapped to a STexualDS object having the sText "This is a sample text" and two SToken objects, one overlapping the text "This is" and one overlapping the text " a sample text".

 > **Note**
 >
-> The importer does not take care about the given tokenization and does not retokenize it.
+> The importer does not take care of the given tokenization and does not retokenize it.

-An element-node containing further element-nodes (called complex-node) is mapped to a SStructure object in the Salt model.
-Since SStructure objects in Salt represent a hierarchical structure, a SStructure object is connected to SNode objects corresponding to the element-nodes on the first level of the subtree of the element-node.
+An element-node containing further element-nodes (called complex-node) is mapped to a hierarchical structure in the Salt model.
+Therefore Salt provides the node type SStructure and the relation type SDominanceRelation, which connects a SStructure object with another SStructure, SToken or SSpan object.

 The following xml fragment

     <a><b>a sample</b></a>

-is mapped to a SToken (corresponding to the element-node \<a\>) object overlapping the primary text "a sample" and a SStructure (corresponding to the element-node \<b\>) object dominating the SToken object.
+is mapped to a SToken (corresponding to the element-node &lt;a\>) object overlapping the primary text "a sample" and a SStructure (corresponding to the element-node &lt;b\>) object dominating the SToken object.
 Both nodes are connected with a SDominanceRelation having the SStructure object as source and the SToken object as target.
 Since SStructure objects are used for hierarchies, the same goes for an element-node containing another element node.

 The following xml fragment